Efficient nonparametric estimation with difference-in-differences in the presence of network dependence and interference: Methods

 Under bipartite interference, the potential outcomes for the outcome units are defined as a function of all intervention units' entire treatment histories for the study period and are denoted by $Y_{it}(\mathbf{\bar{z}}_{T})$ where $\mathbf{\bar{z}}_{T}$ is an $m \times (T+1)$ matrix of treatment histories for all $m$ intervention units up to time $T$.
 To relate potential outcomes to observed outcomes $Y_{it}$, the following form of causal consistency is assumed.

 \begin{assumption}[Causal consistency] If $\mathbf{\bar{Z}}_T = \mathbf{\bar{z}}_T$, then $Y_{it} = Y_{it}(\mathbf{\bar{z}}_T)$ for all $i$ and $t$. \end{assumption}

 The proposed methods rely on an assumption about the interference structure between outcome and treatment units.
 Specifically, assume that the interference structure can be described by $\boldW_t$, an $n \times m$ matrix of known interference weights with elements $w_{ijt} \in [0,1]$ that describe the amount of possible interference of the $j$th intervention unit to the $i$th outcome unit at time $t$.
 When $w_{ijt}=0$, the treatment of intervention unit $j$ is assumed to not impact the potential outcomes of outcome unit $i$, whereas $w_{ijt}>0$ allows for intervention unit $j$ to possibly affect outcome unit $i$ at time $t$.
 In some settings, it may be reasonable to specify the interference weights as binary, i.e., $w_{ijt} \in \{0,1\}$.
 For example, if outcome unit $i$ can only be impacted by intervention unit $j$, then $w_{ijt}=1$ and $w_{ikt}=0$ for all $k \neq j$.
 In other settings, an outcome unit may be impacted by multiple intervention units to varying degrees.
 In the motivating air pollution study, treatments at power plants in closer proximity to a particular county may have more influence on that county's CVD mortality rate compared to more distal power plants.
 Thus, it might be assumed that $w_{ijt} > w_{ikt} > 0$ if county $i$ is possibly affected by treatments at both power plants $j$ and $k$ but is closer to power plant $j$ than power plant $k$.
-Letting $w_{ijt}$ take any values in $[0,1]$ allows for higher values of interference weights to reflect greater relative possible influence.
+When $w_{ijt}$ is continuous larger interference weights reflect greater relative possible influence.